-- 4.1 Government guidance requires that local plans should be centred on 7 themes: - Planning for local outbreaks in care homes and schools (e.g. defining monitoring arrangements, identifying potential scenarios and planning the required response). - Identifying and planning how to manage other high-risk places, locations and communities of interest including sheltered housing, dormitories for migrant workers, transport access points (e.g., ports, airports), detained settings, rough sleepers etc. (e.g. defining preventative measures and outbreak management strategies). - Identifying methods for local testing to ensure a swift response that is accessible to the entire population.
-This could include delivering tests to isolated individuals, establishing local pop-up sites or hosting mobile testing units at high-risk locations (e.g. defining how to prioritise and manage deployment). - Assessing local and regional contact tracing and infection control capability in complex settings (e.g., Tier 1b) and the need for mutual aid (e.g. identifying specific local complex communities of interest and settings, developing assumptions to estimate demand, developing options to scale capacity if needed). - Integrating national and local data and scenario planning through the Joint Biosecurity Centre Playbook (e.g., data management planning including data security, data requirements including NHS linkages). - Supporting vulnerable local people to get help to self-isolate (e.g. encouraging neighbours to offer support, identifying relevant community groups, planning how to co-ordinate and deploy) and ensuring services meet the needs of diverse communities. - Establishing governance structures led by existing Covid-19 Health Protection Boards and supported by existing Gold command forums and a new memberled Board to communicate with the public. - 4.2 All upper tier local authorities need to develop local outbreak control plans in June ahead of further phases of the national infection control framework.
-This work is being supported by eleven pilot areas (Surrey in the SE) that are rapidly developing best practices and capturing learning.
-Local councils outside these areas will be invited to participate in regular engagement and best-practice sharing sessions provided by the LGA and ADPH.
+- 4.1 Government guidance required that local outbreak plans were centred on7 themes: - Planning for local outbreaks in care homes and schools (e.g. defining monitoring arrangements, identifying potential scenarios and planning the required response). - Identifying and planning how to manage other high-risk places, locations and communities of interest including sheltered housing, dormitories for migrant workers, transport access points (e.g., ports, airports), detained settings, rough sleepers etc. (e.g. defining preventative measures and outbreak management strategies). - Identifying methods for local testing to ensure a swift response that is accessible to the entire population.
+This could include delivering tests to isolated individuals, establishing local pop-up sites or hosting mobile testing units at high-risk locations (e.g. defining how to prioritise and manage deployment). - Assessing local and regional contact tracing and infection control capability in complex settings (e.g., Tier 1b) and the need for mutual aid (e.g. identifying specific local complex communities of interest and settings, developing assumptions to estimate demand, developing options to scale capacity if needed). - Integrating national and local data and scenario planning through the Joint Biosecurity Centre Playbook (e.g., data management planning including data security, data requirements including NHS linkages). - Supporting vulnerable local people to get help to self-isolate (e.g. encouraging neighbours to offer support, identifying relevant community groups, planning how to co-ordinate and deploy) and ensuring services meet the needs of diverse communities. - Establishing governance structures led by existing Covid-19 Health Protection Boards and supported by existing Gold command forums and a new memberled Board to communicate with the public. - 4.2 All upper tier local authorities were required to develop local outbreak control plans in June ahead of the roll out of further phases of the national infection control framework. - 4.3 A National Outbreak Control Plans Advisory Board was be established, led by Tom Riordan, CEO Leeds City Council, now led by Dr Carolyn Wilkins OBE, CEO officer of Oldham.
+The Advisory Board has drawn on expertise from across local government and ensured the national Test and Trace programme has built on local capability, and shared best practice to inform future programme development.
+The local plans, linked with the work of the Joint Biosecurity Council, has been at the heart of the current phase of the response.

-- 4.3 A National Outbreak Control Plans Advisory Board will be established, led by Tom Riordan, CEO Leeds City Council, to draw on expertise from across local government and ensure the national Test and Trace programme builds on local capability, and to share best practice and inform future programme development.
-The local plans, linked with the work of the Joint Biosecurity Council, will be at the heart of the next phase of the response. - 4.4 DPHs will lead the development of Local Outbreak Plans and work with PHE local HPTs to lead the work on contact tracing and managing outbreaks in complex settings and situations.
-HPTs will lead at centre level and DPHs will lead within their Authorities.
+4.4 DPHs have led the development of Local Outbreak Plans and worked with PHE local HPTs to lead the work on contact tracing and managing outbreaks in complex settings and situations.
+HPTs have led at PHE regional centre level and DPHs have led within their Local Authorities.
 This is described as Level 1, which is delivered with partners at local levels.
-The management of local outbreaks is resource intensive work and so local authorities through the leadership of their DPHs and PHE will work closely together in building capacity of both the local authority teams and the PHE local HPTs, which will be a key part of the Local Outbreak Control Plans.
+The management of local outbreaks is resource intensive work and so local authorities through the leadership of their DPHs and PHE have worked closely together to build capacity of both the local authority teams and the PHE local HPTs, which has been a key part of the Local Outbreak Control Planning.